HomeAIHow to Create Content AI Can't Easily Replicate?

 What if…?
 Your content team approached each piece by first asking “What visual metaphor best captures this concept?” rather than starting with text?
 How might this shift the uniqueness of your content approach and create materials that AI couldn’t conceptualise?

-Patagonia’s “Worn Wear” Campaign
+Patagonia’s “Worn Wear” campaign

 The Human-Centric Approach: